 To help your child manage sickle cell disease:

 - Go to all doctor's visits and share any concerns or new symptoms.

 - Make sure your child takes all prescribed medicines.

 - Follow up with any recommended specialists to check for complications.

 - Help your child avoid pain crisis triggers, such as extreme temperatures or stress.

 - Talk to the doctor about which activities are OK for your child and which to avoid.

-- Teach your child not to smoke, drink alcohol, or use drugs because these can cause pain and other problems.
+- Make it clear that your child should not smoke, drink alcohol, or use drugs because these can cause pain and other problems.

-- Encourage your child to drink lots of fluid and get enough rest.
+- Encourage your child to drink lots of liquids and get enough rest.